-- If you acquired an SIP trunk with an interval of numbers from your provider, enter it in the New provider → With an external number field in a pattern supplied by your provider.
-Use X in place of the numbers which vary. - 2.
-Click Next. - 3.
-Select an extension for the operator who will manually direct all external calls made to the numbers from your provider to internal extensions created in Kerio Operator unless mapping is configured. - 4.
-In the Prefix to dial out field, enter a prefix to be used for outgoing calls.
-The prefix is used by Kerio Operator to route calls to the PBX of your telephone provider. - 5.
-Click Next. - 6. (only PRI and BRI) Select the PBX type in the dialog: - if you are in the EU, select the EuroISDN option, - if you are in the USA, select the National ISDN Type 2 option, - 7.
-Click OK. - 8.
-Finally, create a rewriting rule for correct mapping of numbers to internal user extensions.
+1. If you acquire a trunk with an interval of numbers from your provider, type the numbers in the New provider → With external number field.

+Use x in place of the numbers that vary (for example, 555xxx).

+- 2. Click Next. - 3.
+Select an extension to which you want Kerio Operator redirect all calls to unassigned (unused) extensions. - 4.
+(Optional) In the Prefix to dial out field, type a prefix for outgoing calls.

+Kerio Operator uses the prefix to route calls to your provider.
+This prefix can be same for other providers.
+See Working with prefixes for outgoing calls

+- 5. Click Next. - 6.
+(PRI and BRI only) Select the Switch type in the dialog box: - If you are in the EU, select the EuroISDN option - If you are in the USA, select the National ISDN Type 2 option - 7.
+Click Next. - 8.
+Verify the information in the Summary section.

+If you need to add more information from your provider select the Edit details of created interface option.
+For more information, see the Configuring additional details for an interface section.

+- 9. Click Finish. - 10.
+Create a rewriting rule to correctly map numbers to internal user extensions.